What Happens If You Witness A Crime In Singapore? 4 Things To Do

 4. Cooperate Fully With The Police

-Once the police arrive, it’s important to provide as many details as possible of what you heard and saw.
+Once the police arrive, it is important to provide as many details as possible of what you heard and saw.
 Share every detail of the incident with the police officer handling the case.

 Start with what led you to the situation, describe the event as it unfolded, and mention everything you saw and heard without adding personal assumptions.

-Avoid inserting any personal assumptions, and do not lie about what you’ve witnessed.
+Avoid inserting personal assumptions; do not lie about what you’ve witnessed.
 Hand over any evidence you may have recorded.

-Should you witness a crime in Singapore, it’s important that you report it.
-Failure to do so can be construed as intentionally preventing the course of justice, an offence that comes with a jail sentence of up to 7 years, a fine, or both.
+If you witness a crime in Singapore, you must report it.
+Failure to do so can be construed as intentionally preventing the course of justice, an offence punishable by a jail sentence of up to 7 years, a fine, or both.

-When you witness a crime in Singapore, reporting it to the police is a crucial step contributing significantly to the criminal justice process.
+When you witness a crime in Singapore, reporting it to the police is a crucial step that contributes significantly to the criminal justice process.
 Here’s how you can file a police report and what you should expect afterwards:

-• Gathering Information: Before you head to the police station or use an online platform to report the crime, ensure you have all the necessary details at hand.
+• Gathering Information: Before you head to the police station or use an online platform to report the crime, ensure you have all the necessary details.

-This includes the date, time, and location of the incident, a description of the alleged perpetrator (including physical attributes or identity if known), any precursors to the crime, and other pertinent information.
+This includes the incident’s date, time, and location, a description of the alleged perpetrator (including physical attributes or identity if known), any precursors to the crime, and other pertinent information.

 • Filing the Report: You can file a report at any police station, or for non-emergency cases, use the electronic Police Centre or the SPF website.
 If you report a crime in person, a police officer will document your account.